Hydras for $\omega_{1}$: Abstract

 \section{Abstract}

-In this paper we introduce a hydra game.
-Each hydra will eventually die out, but the fact is not provable in $\KP\ome+(\Pi_{1}\mbox{{\rm -Collection}})$ with the assumption that `there exists an uncountable regular ordinal'.
+In this paper we introduce a hydra battle.
+Each hydra will eventually die out, but the fact is not provable in a set theory with urelements of natural numbers and the assumption that `there exists an uncountable regular ordinal'.